wandaww/xbox-game-bar-removal-for-windows-11/README.md

 this script will completely remove xbox gamebar and their component! except Xbox TCUI
 ![tcui](https://github.com/iamwanda/xbox-game-bar-removal-for-windows-11/blob/960ded75b61f524231b7bdb89e53268f4a982058/removed.png)
-from source i read, if we remove tcui it will break another app function like store.
-[CLICK HERE TO READ] (https://www.vacuumbreather.com/index.php/blog/item/81-windows-10-1809-built-in-apps-what-to-keep)
+from source i read, if we remove tcui it will break another app function like store. ![CLICK HERE TO READ] (https://www.vacuumbreather.com/index.php/blog/item/81-windows-10-1809-built-in-apps-what-to-keep)

 if you ask for usage, it's easy to use just follow this step:
 1. Open powershell with run as admin